 Johan Gerard & Wilhelmina Dora Westerweel

-Johan (Joop) Westerweel was one of the most daring and successful of the Dutch resistance leaders until his execution by the Nazis in April 1944.
+Johan (Joop) Westerweel was one of the most daring and successful of the Dutch Resistance leaders until his execution by the Nazis in August 1944.
 His background in education and his unconventional parents, who belonged to a non-consensual sect of Protestantism - the Derbists – may have prepared him for the unique rescue operation that he set into motion.

 Joop’s motto was one of non-violent resistance.
 As a convinced pacifist, he had been expelled from the Dutch East Indies for refusing to be drafted into the army.
 Joop never abandoned his idealistic principles.
 His strict Christian background instilled in him a sense of justice for all and a belief in the basic goodness of man.
 He began teaching in a school at the Werkplaats in Bilthoven, where the progressive and innovative educational methods of its founder, Kees Boeke, were applied.